phwl/elec3607-lab/labs/lab2-gpio/README.md

-Using an oscilloscope, measure the frequency of the square wave and put a screen shot in your lab book together with an explanation of the changes that you needed to make.
+Using an oscilloscope, measure the frequency of the square wave and put a screen shot in your lab book together with an explanation of your changes.

-## 3. mmap (highest speed) (20%)
-Modify ```mmap_blink.c``` to produce a square wave, capture a screen shot and record the shortest period achieved.

-## 4. mmap (50 MHz) (30%)
+## 4. mmap (20%)
-Directly controlling the registers on the microcontroller via ```mmap(2)``` gives the highest performance and flexibility but is device-dependent.
+Directly controlling the registers on the microcontroller via ```mmap(2)``` gives the highest flexibility but is device-dependent, dangerous (because buggy code could affect other peripherals) and insecure.

 The code in ```mmap_blink.c``` is similar to ```libgpiod_blink.c``` except that it directly manipulates registers.
 Again, there are parts missing to the program marked as ```XXX```.
-Fill them in and create a version that produces a square wave at 50MHz +/- 20%.
+Fill them in and create a version that produces a square wave at the maximum possible frequency.
 Make an oscilloscope screen shot of this version and write an explanation of the changes that you needed to make.
+In addition, make a screen shot measuring the rise time of the square wave output.